datopian/flowershow/site/content/docs/config.md

   title: "My Awesome Blog",
   description: "This is my awesome blog built with Flowershow",
   author: "John",
-  // logo image
   authorLogo: "/images/logo.svg",
-  // url to author website
   authorUrl: "https://john.app/",
-  // links to the pages you want to link to in the navbar
+  // links to the pages you want to link to in the navbar and in the footer
   navLinks: [{ href: "/about", name: "About" }],
-  // any folders/files that you want to exclude from being published; all other files in your content folder will be published
-  contentExclude: ["docs/testpage.md"],
-  // publish only these folders/files in your content folder (you can combine contentInclude and contentExclude)
-  contentInclude: ["docs"],
 };

 export default config;